tangentecode/obsidian-notes/computer-science/courses/cs50x/notes/lecture-2-arrays.md

 ## Assembly
 - Low level language
 - Based on processor architecture
-- Directly moves data in memory and performs other operation
+- Directly moves data in memory and performs other operations
 - Example:
 ```asm
 ...